 Listed below are homes for sale in Cedar Park, TX, a city located in Travis County.
-These Cedar Park TX real estate listings are updated daily from the ACTRIS MLS.
+These Cedar Park TX real estate listings are updated every 15 minutes from the ACTRIS MLS.
 Located only 17 miles from the heart of downtown Austin, the State Capitol and home of The University of Texas, Cedar Park offers all the amenities of a major metropolitan area but is far enough away to offer the relaxed life style that is in keeping with a family oriented community.

 To view any of the Cedar Park listings you are interested in, click the "Schedule a Showing" button displayed on every property detail page to contact us and set up a time.
 In addition, we can provide you with disclosures, past sales history, dates and prices of properties recently sold nearby, and more.